ros2-gbp/Universal_Robots_ROS2_Driver-release/README.md

   - `ur_moveit_config` - example MoveIt configuration for UR robots.
   - `ur_robot_driver` - driver / hardware interface for communication with UR robots.

-## System Requirements

-Please see the [requirements for the Universal_Robots_Client_Library](https://github.com/UniversalRobots/Universal_Robots_Client_Library#requirements), as this driver is build on top of Universal_Robots_Client_Library.

-**Note**: A fundamental requirement for the driver is using Linux.
-Currently, there is no support for any other OS.

 ## Getting Started

 For getting started, you'll basically need three steps: